Why a Youth Sounding Board?

-The Youth Sounding Board is a space for young people to have an influence on the EU’s external action through its international partnerships.
-Playing an advisory role to both Commissioner Urpilainen and the Directorate-General for International Partnerships, the Board will help make EU action more participatory, relevant and effective for young people in EU partner countries, across all political priorities:
+The Youth Sounding Board (YSB) is a group of young people who advise the Commissioner and the Directorate-General for International Partnerships (DG INTPA) on youth participation and empowerment in EU external action.
+This allows young people to have an influence on EU external action and international partnerships and thereby contributes to make EU action more participatory, relevant and effective for young people in EU partner countries, across all political priorities:

-Through their work, members will build links with similar structures and existing youth initiatives at international, regional and country level, both in the EU and in the partner countries.
-They will aim to represent the views of as wide a range of young people as possible, by reaching out to young people within and beyond their networks to gather their opinions and views.
+Through their work, YSB members represent the views of as wide a range of young people as possible, by reaching out to young people within and beyond their networks to gather their opinions and views.

-Members of the Youth Sounding Board were selected via an open call for applications.
-Applicants could apply as individuals, or be nominated by a youth organisation.
-Shortlisted candidates were interviewed, before the final selection of 25 members was confirmed.
-You can find out more about the application procedure in the call for candidates.
+Members of the Youth Sounding Board are selected via an open call for applications.
+Applicants can apply as individuals, or be nominated by a youth organisation.

 The call for applications for the 2023-2025 cohort of the Youth Sounding Board is now closed.

 For the second cohort of the Youth Sounding Board (2023-2025), over 4 500 applications from more than 150 countries were received.

 The 25 selected members, aged 19-29, are a group of inspiring young people from Africa, Asia, the Pacific, Latin America and the Caribbean, and the European Union.